 Different loans and discounts are available depending on your course level.

-The Victorian Training Guarantee helps people who qualify by significantly reducing the course cost.If you do not qualify under the VTG, you can still pay for the cost of your course with a VET FEE-HELP loan, if eligible.
+Skills First (formerly the Victorian Training Guarantee) helps people who qualify by significantly reducing the course cost.If you do not qualify under Skills First, you can still pay for the cost of your course with a VET Student Loan (formally VET FEE-HELP), if eligible.

 The amount of your fees varies, depending on the course you are studying and whether you are eligible for any concessions.
 You can get an estimate of your total course cost by checking the indicative course fees.